scalable-web-systems/497s-F22/class/03-basic-micro-services/README.md

 ## VSCode Extensions

-- [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio): To view the drawio diagram files contained in this material you should install the DrawIO extension for VSCode.
+- [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio).
+This extension allows you to view and create draw.io diagrams.
+We will be using these in some classes and you will find it useful for designing systems.

 ## References

 - [Stephen Grider](https://www.linkedin.com/in/stephengrider/): Designed and created some or or all parts of the diagrams used in the material for this class. https://github.com/StephenGrider/microservices-casts.
 This course may reference and or use their code from https://github.com/webmakaka/Microservices-with-Node-JS-and-React.